 Make sure your subject is interesting enough and simple enough for black and white.
 In a lot of ways, it's harder to take a good black and white picture than a color one because the lack of color forces the viewer to concentrate more on tonality and composition, aspects of photography which can take a lot of time to understand and master.

 Conceptually, cameras aren't complicated, but some people just don't have a knack for gadgets.
 Unfortunately, it does take a certain amount of technical ability to operate a camera properly and get the best results out of it.
 Realize that ISO, aperture, shutter speed, and filters all work together to control exposure.
-Changing one of those components usually means that the others need to be changed to compensate, but how?
-And any change will have some sort of side effects on the quality of the image.
+Changing one of these components means that the others will also need to change, automatically or manually.
+Understand how these changes affect the quality of the image.

 If you have a beefy camera that can do it, shoot RAW, especially if you're visiting a place you'll probably never come back to.
 RAW gives you a lot more flexibility in post-processing.
 Just make sure you have a laptop or external drive with lots of storage space.
 These files are pretty big.